Skip to content

 Croissants and powdered sugar shot with an iPhone 13 Pro and diffused side lighting.

 Francesco’s smartphone image looks pretty good.
 This mouth-watering piece of food photography was shot with the iPhone 13 Pro on a stand overhead of the croissants with one softbox to the side of the scene.
-It’s a phone image that looks like it could’ve come from a DSLR.
+It’s a phone image that looks like it could’ve come from a high-end DSLR.

 Using the iPhone 13 Pro with Bad Light